-Are you spending too much time searching for the best tools to use in your online business?
+Are you spending too much time searching for the best tools to use in your entrepreneurial online business?
 Well, hopefully, your search can now come to an end.
 This post lists 38 amazing and must-use tools for internet entrepreneurs like you!

-So, to save you a ton of time, money, and heartache in finding the right tools for your online business, below is a list of the best online tools that have helped me in my blogging, freelancing, and entrepreneurial journey so far.
+So, to save you a ton of time, money, and heartache in finding the right tools for your online business, below is a list of the best online tools that have helped me in my blogging, freelancing, and entrepreneurial journey far.

-Chances are you're already using some of these tools yourself, but perhaps there's a few in here that are waiting to be discovered.
+Chances are you're already using some of these tools yourself, but perhaps there are a few in here that are waiting to be discovered.

 Let's waste no more time and drive straight in.